ncatlab/nlab-content/pages/6/2/3/2/2326/content.md

 Recall that a [[geometric theory]] $\mathbb{P}$ over a signature with no sort symbols is called [[propositional theory|propositional]].
 Such a signature can contain at most 0-ary relation symbols but lacks variables and, accordingly, $\mathbb{P}$ admits only sequents over the empty context consisting of nested conjunctions or (infinitary) disjunctions of such relation symbols - in other words, logic boils down to [[propositional logic]].

-Propositional theories have the pecularity that their classifying toposes always exist regardless of the availability of a [[natural numbers object]] in the base topos (cf. for details&references see at [[classifying topos]]).
+Propositional theories have the peculiarity that their classifying toposes always exist regardless of the availability of a [[natural numbers object]] in the base topos (cf. for details&references see at [[classifying topos]]).